-Yes No Subnart R. Assurance (Assurance is hereby provided.)
+Yes No Subpart B-Assurances (Assurance is hereby provided.)
 (Assurance cannot be ensured.
 Provide date on which State will complete changes in order to provide assurance.)
-Subpart B-Assurances (20 U.S.C.
-1434; 1435; and 1437(b); 34 CFR §\$303.101-126; 303.220; 303.227) Check and enter date(s) as applicable Act, if applicable.
-(34 CFR §303.118) X 12.
+Check and enter (20 U.S.C.
+1434; 1435; and 1437(b); 34 CFR §§303.101-126; 303.220; 303.227) date(s) as applicable Act, if applicable.
+(34 CFR §303.118) x 12.
 The Statewide system includes policies and procedures relating to the establishment and maintenance of qualification standards to ensure that personnel necessary to carry out the purposes of Part C are appropriately and adequately prepared and trained.
 These policies and procedures provide for the establishment and maintenance of qualification standards that are consistent with any State-approved or State-recognized certification, licensing, registration, or other comparable requirements that apply to the profession, discipline, or area in which personnel are providing early intervention services.
 Nothing in Part C of the Act may be construed to prohibit the use of paraprofessionals and assistants who are appropriately trained and supervised in accordance with State law, regulation, or written policy, to assist in the provision of early intervention services under Part C of the Act to infants and toddlers with disabilities.
 (34 CFR §303.119(a)-(c)) X 13.
-The Statewide system includes a single line of responsibility in a lead agency designated or established by the Governor that is responsible for the following- (a) (1) The general administration and supervision of programs and activities administered by agencies, institutions, organizations, and EIS providers receiving assistance under Part C of the Act; and (2) The monitoring of programs and activities used by the State to carry out Part C of the Act (whether or not the programs or activities are administered by agencies, institutions, organizations, and EIS providers that are receiving assistance under Part C of the Act), to ensure that the State complies with Part C of the Act, including- (i) Monitoring agencies, institutions, organizations, and EIS providers used by the State to carry out Part C of the Act; (ii) Enforcing any obligations imposed on those agencies, institutions, organizations, and EIS providers under Part C of the Act and 34 CFR Part 303; (iii) Providing technical assistance, if necessary, to those agencies, institutions, organizations and EIS providers; (iv) Correcting any noncompliance identified through monitoring as soon as possible and in no case later
+The Statewide system includes a single line of responsibility in a lead agency designated or established by the Governor that is responsible for the following- (a) (1) The general administration and supervision of programs and activities administered by agencies, institutions, organizations, and EIS providers receiving assistance under Part C of the Act; and (2) The monitoring of programs and activities used by the State to carry out Part C of the Act (whether or not the programs or activities are administered by agencies, institutions, organizations, and EIS providers that are receiving assistance under Part C of the Act), to ensure that the State complies with Part C of the Act, including- (i) Monitoring agencies, institutions, organizations, and EIS providers used by the State to carry out Part C of the Act, including- (ii) Monitoring agencies, institutions, organizations, and EIS providers used by the State to carry out Part C of the Act; (iii) Enforcing any obligations imposed on those agencies, institutions, organizations, and EIS providers under Part C of the Act and 34 CFR Part 303; (iii) Providing technical assistance, if necessary, to those agencies, institutions, organizations, and EIS providers; (iv) Correcting any noncompliance identified through monitoring as soon as possible and in no case later than one year after the lead agency's identification of